shotakaha/EDIT2013/README.md

 # 4. How to make plots

 ROOT macro demos are in "macors" directory.
 Move to this directory first.
-Start ROOT CINT and load MACRO Then execute as samples below.
+Start ROOT CINT and load MACRO.

-*** IMPORTANT NOTICE ***
+Then execute samples as below.

+*IMPORTANT NOTICE*

 These are just simple demos.
 I encourage you to look into the codes and improve it, or make your own.
 ( If you know ROOT, you can do it =D )

-Sample command 1: mppcTest.C to check one histogram
+## mppcTest.C : Check a histogram

 The function "histText" is defined to return TH1D*.